-BRIDGES is a Project aimed at supporting ‘at risk’ young people.
-It was set up to support existing statutory youth work, & is a partnership project between Surrey Police & Guildford Diocese.
+Bridges is a project aimed at supporting ‘at risk’ young people.
+It was set up to support existing statutory youth work, and is a partnership project between Surrey Police and the Diocese of Guildford.

 What is youth mentoring?

-I’m currently recruiting new mentors to be trained in November, so if you feel you might have what it takes to mentor a young person, please do get in touch.
+Bridges is currently recruiting new mentors.
+If you feel you might have what it takes to mentor a young person, please do get in touch with the Bridges coordinator.
 Mentors need to have the capacity to build relationships, to listen and to be able to see potential where it is often hidden.
 It’s an incredibly rewarding, and at times challenging, way to spend an hour a week, and all of the mentors currently involved would highly recommend it!